-With the continuing evolution of the CAR-T landscape, Research Partnership speaks to payers across Europe to investigate the market access and commercialisation potential for manufacturers of these exciting, in theory, one-shot personalised therapies.
+With the continuing evolution of the CAR-T landscape, Research Partnership speaks to payers across Europe to investigate the market access and commercialization potential for manufacturers of these exciting, in theory, one-shot personalized therapies.

 As more CAR-Ts have obtained marketing authorization in the intervening years, similar questions have also been on the minds of payers and policymakers making decisions about how – and in which patient populations – to pay for this new modality, whose upfront cost and theoretically one-time administration is difficult to assess in the same way as traditional drugs.

 In this article for pharmaphorum’s Oncology Deep Dive, Research Partnership reviews the market access opportunities and challenges encountered by CAR-Ts commercialized in the EU-4 and the UK (see Tables 1 and 2).
 To complement our review, we reached out to 12 payers in our network with advanced therapy expertise from across the UK, France, Germany, Spain, and Italy.
 We discuss their feedback and the ramifications below.
 We also share select findings from our new syndicated tool Access CGT, a cell and gene therapy analogue access and policy tracker.

 Read the full article on pharmphorum.